Things are not always as they may first appear. It is easy to be taken in by outward appearances.

 “Where was God when the tsunami struck?”
 You’ve heard the question, but what’s the answer?

-James D. Tabor, chair of the Department of Religious Studies at the University of North Carolina, spoke with publisher David Hulme about the apostle Paul.
+James D. Tabor, chair of the Department of Religious Studies at the University of North Carolina, discusses misconceptions that have surrounded the apostle Paul since mainstream Christianity’s early days.

-The history of Easter as a principal festival within the church is an example of the inculturation of Judeo-Christian and pagan celebrations.
+The establishment of Easter as a key Christian festival is an example of the syncretization of Judeo-Christian and pagan celebrations.

 Early Church leader Polycrates was not afraid to hold fast to his beliefs in the face of persecution.